digitaledgeit/npm-finder-on-steroids/README.md

 Restrict results to contain only files and directories with relative paths that match the specified pattern.
 Takes a RegExp or glob string.

+### Finder.size(Number : min, [Number : max]) : Finder

+Restrict results to contain only files and directories of size within the specified range.

 ### Finder.filter(Function(String : path, Object : stats)) : Finder

 Restrict results to contain only files and directories according to a custom filter function.